keefeere/keefeere.me/content/blog/hugo_site.md

 ---
 title: "How to Set Up Your Blog with Hugo and GitHub Pages"
 date: "2025-01-30"
+description: >
-description: "A step-by-step guide to creating a static blog using Hugo and deploying it via GitHub Pages."
+  A step-by-step guide to creating a static blog using Hugo and deploying it via GitHub Pages.
 tags: ["Hugo", "Blog", "Static Site", "GitHub Pages", "DevOps"]
 ---